Roo-Amadou-CS-Comps/Main/tool/README.md

 - `-u, --users`: Path to the file containing a list of usernames.
 - `-p, --pass`: Path to the file containing a list of passwords.
 - `-i, --ip`: The target IP address for the password spray.
+- `--min-len`: Specify the minimum length for usernames or passwords.
+- `--max-len`: Specify the maximum length for usernames or passwords.
+- `--uppercase`: Require at least one uppercase letter in usernames or passwords.
+- `--lowercase`: Require at least one lowercase letter in usernames or passwords.
+- `--numbers`: Require at least one number in usernames or passwords.
+- `--special-chars`: Require at least one special character (e.g., `!`, `@`, `#`).
 - `-h, --help`: Displays a help message with usage instructions.
 - `--version`: Displays the current version of the tool.